- Features and Benefits

 Traditionally, API Gateways have focused on operators as the primary user.
-Ambassador considers both developers and operators to be first-class citizens.
+Ambassador Edge Stack considers both developers and operators to be first-class citizens.

-The Ambassador model is a decentralized, declarative configuration model.
+The Ambassador Edge Stack model is a decentralized, declarative configuration model.
 What does this mean?

 Decentralized.
-Ambassador is designed so that lots of developers can individually configure a specific aspect of Ambassador's configuration (usually a route).
-Ambassador then aggregates these individual bits of configuration into a master configuration for the gateway.
+Ambassador Edge Stack is designed so that lots of developers can individually configure a specific aspect of its configuration (usually a route).
+Ambassador Edge Stack then aggregates these individual bits of configuration into a master configuration for the gateway.

 Declarative.
-In Ambassador, the user declares the desired end state of the configuration.
-Ambassador then figures out how to achieve that desired end state.
+In Ambassador Edge Stack, the user declares the desired end state of the configuration.
+Ambassador Edge Stack then figures out how to achieve that desired end state.
 If the desired end state is already in effect, no change happens.
 This is a contrast from an imperative model (most frequently seen as a REST API configuration), which forces the user to understand how to configure the gateway.

-In a typical Ambassador deployment, each service is owned by a developer or development team.
+In a typical Ambassador Edge Stack deployment, each service is owned by a developer or development team.
 This team writes the code, tests, and deploys the service.
-In order to deploy this service, a team must create a Kubernetes manifest that specifies the desired end state of the service.
+To deploy this service, a team must create a Kubernetes manifest that specifies the desired end state of the service.
 For example, the

 my-service service could be defined as below: